rgaiacs/numfocus-2017-grant/body.md

 ## Instructor Training Event

-In order to grow the pull of SC&DC instructors in Brazil we will run a SC&DC Instructor Training for 20 trainnes.
+In order to grow the pull of SC&DC instructors in Brazil we will run a SC&DC Instructor Training for 20 trainees.
 This 2-day event will take place in Florianópolis, Brazil where research community has already had some exposure to SC&DC.
 This workshop will be offered in English